Pet Passport Turkey

 must have a Blood Titer Test with the sample processed in

 an EU approved laboratory.
-Assuming acceptable results, your pet
+(Have your veterinarian scan your

 can enter Turkey 90 days from the date the blood was drawn and

 Your pet can be exempted from this test if it has previously